cristian-guerrero/legion-go-tricks/README.md

 If you're seeeing a fuzzy screen, it means that the you're somehow using an invalid refresh rate.
 The only valid refresh rates for a game are 60 and 144Hz.

-Update: There's a refresh rate permanent fix available on BazziteOS, but the fixes should eventually become part of NobaraOS and ChimeraOS too.
+Update: There's a refresh rate permanent fix available on BazziteOS, the fix should also be on the latest NobaraOS

-You can work around this by force enabling 60Hz, see [fps fix](#fix-60hz-and-144hz-only-for-nobaraos-v39)

 ### Disable nobaraOS grub boot menu during boot